philzook58/philzook58.github.io/_posts/2024-12-16-knuckle_lemma.md

 I might need new axioms to perform generalization.
 That the multi arity quantifiers are one-shot might be a problem.

-<https://www.philipzucker.com/programming-and-interactive-proving-with-z3py/> I wrote a similar set of ideas 5 years ago (yikes).
-The main difference here is that I didn't have the idea of using the logical kernel of Knuckledragger.
-Maybe in some respects what I did here is better or simpler.

 A general blog post on translation of natural deduction to hilbert style systems could be interesting.
 In a sense, this is what my tactic is doing, albiet in an unprincipled way.
 When Hilbert stykle was established but before nat deduct was taken for granted, this was probably fairly crucial

 A tactics system manipulates partial proofs.